Tomislav Steinbrückner

-Tomislav Steinbrückner (born 17 October 1966) is a Croatian-German former football player and current head coach of Malaysian side Terengganu.
+Tomislav Steinbrückner (born 17 October 1966) is a Croatian-German football manager and former player.
+He is currently the manager for Dong A Thanh Hoa.

-Playing career
+Club career

 As a football player, Steinbrückner played for several Croatian clubs (Osijek, Marsonia, Belišće, Uljanik, Istra, and Cibalia) before ending his football career in Singapore with Singapore Armed Forces FC.

 Managerial career

-As head coach, he holds the head coach job for Osijek in two stints as well as coaching NK Novigrad and a short stint with NK Belišće.
+As head coach, he held the head coach job at Osijek for two stints.
+He also coached NK Novigrad and a had a short stint with NK Belišće.
 From December 2014 to November 2015, Steinbrückner was the head coach of Malaysian side T-Team.
-After a few seasons he went back to Croatia to coach the Osijek Reserves and took the helm at Bijelo Brdo, where he resigned in December 2021.
-He was announced as a new head coach for Terengganu FC on 1 December 2022 for 2023 season.
+After a few seasons, he went back to Croatia to coach the Osijek Reserves and took the helm at Bijelo Brdo, where he resigned in December 2021.
+He was announced as the new head coach for Terengganu FC on 1 December 2022 for the 2023 season.
+On October 1, 2024 Terengganu F.C. and Tomi held a discussion and has reached mutual agreement for the termination of his contract as the Head Coach of the Terengganu FC main team for this season.
+He place will taken by his assistant Badrul Afzan as caretaker coach.
+In March 2025, he is head coach of Dong A Thanh Hoa now playing in V.League 1.